-The Audit Committee, which is composed of the following directors: Sidney R. Petersen (Chairman), Dwight L. Allison, Jr., Joan T. Bok, Richard M. Ferry, Peter W. Mullin, and Kent Kresa, met twice during 1999.
+The Audit Committee, which is composed of the following directors: Sidney R. Petersen (Chairman), Dwight L. Allison, Jr., Joan T. Bok, Kent Kresa and David E.I.
+Pyott, met twice during 2000.
 The functions of the Audit Committee are to aid the directors in undertaking and fulfilling their responsibilities for financial reporting to the stockholders; to support and encourage efforts to improve the financial controls exercised by management and to ensure their adequacy for purposes of public reporting; and to provide better avenues of communication between the Board of Directors, management and the external and internal auditors.

-The Compensation and Executive Personnel Committee, which is composed of the following directors: John C. Argue (Chairman), Sidney R. Petersen and Frank V. Cahouet, met three times during 1999.
+The Compensation and Executive Personnel Committee, which is composed of the following directors: John C. Argue (Chairman), Sidney R. Petersen, Frank V. Cahouet and David E.I.
+Pyott, met three times during 2000.
 The functions of the Compensation and Executive Personnel Committee are to review new or modified programs in the areas of executive salary and incentive compensation, deferred compensation, and stock plans and to review and make recommendations to the Board concerning management's proposed option grants, cash incentive awards and other direct and indirect compensation matters.

-The Ethics and Conflict of Interest Committee, which is composed of the following directors: Joan T. Bok (Chairman), John B. Slaughter and Sidney R. Petersen, met once during 1999.
+The Ethics and Conflict of Interest Committee, which is composed of the following directors: Joan T. Bok (Chairman), Sidney R. Petersen, Dwight L. Allison, Jr., Kent Kresa and David E.I.
+Pyott, met twice during 2000.
 The functions of the Ethics and Conflict of Interest Committee are to survey, monitor and provide counsel on an ongoing basis as to the business relationships, affiliations and financial transactions of directors, officers and key employees, as they may relate to possible conflicts of interest or the Company's Legal and Ethical Conduct Policy; to monitor the Company's compliance program; and to report and make recommendations to the full Board in instances where it is believed that possible violations of Company policy could exist.

-The Finance Committee, which is composed of the following directors: Frank V. Cahouet (Chairman), Charles D. Miller, Peter W. Mullin, Dwight L. Allison, Jr., Philip M. Neal, Sidney R. Petersen, Joan T. Bok, and Kent Kresa met once during 1999.
+The Finance Committee, which is composed of the following directors: Frank V. Cahouet (Chairman), Charles D. Miller, Peter W. Mullin, Dwight L. Allison, Jr., Philip M. Neal, Sidney R. Petersen, Joan T. Bok, Richard M. Ferry and Kent Kresa, met once during 2000.
 The functions of the Finance Committee are to assist the Board in consideration of matters relating to the financial affairs and capital requirements of the Company; to provide an overview of the financial planning and policies of the Company; and to review proposed budgets, bank loans and changes in the financial structure of the Company.